Get My San Diego Zoo & Other Discounts

 Paradise Point Resort & Spa is not on this list because it will transition to a Margaritaville property in 2026.
 While the improvements will likely be welcome, I’m not certain they will be kid-friendly.

-There isn’t much information available about the new resort at this time.
+There isn’t a lot of information available about the new resort at this time.
 Even the employees I’ve spoken with are unsure or cannot provide much information.
 Either way, guests must check in and understand the resort’s location.
 It’s physically close to SeaWorld San Diego, but the walk from the resort to the park’s main entrance takes about 20 minutes.

 How do I get to San Diego family hotels without renting a car?

-What is the best kid-friendly hotel near San Diego Zoo?
+What is the best kid-friendly hotel near the San Diego Zoo?

 The best kid-friendly hotel near San Diego Zoo is Manchester Grand Hyatt.
-There are no hotels (there is only Inn at the Park, which is more of a vacation rental complex) within walking distance of San Diego Zoo, so you’ll have to take a car or an Uber from one of the closest downtown San Diego hotels.
+There are no hotels within walking distance of San Diego Zoo, so you’ll have to take a car or an Uber from one of the closest downtown San Diego hotels.

 What is the best kid-friendly hotel in La Jolla?